AeonGames/AeonGUI/README.md

 COMPILATION
 -----------

 The library uses CMake to build the required files used to build the binary depending on the platform.
-For information on how to use CMake refer to the [CMake official site](https://www.cmake.org).
+For information on how to use CMake refer to its [official site](https://www.cmake.org).
-There is only "official" support for Windows(MSYS2 and Visual Studio) and Linux at this time, however, Linux builds may break from time to time as most development is done on Windows.
+There is only official support for Windows (MSYS2 and Visual Studio) and Linux at this time, however, Linux builds may break from time to time as most development is done on Windows.

-Optional USE variables are available to add support for various features such as freetype font rendering and PNG file format loading, these add external dependencies to the library, so they are all initially set to OFF, if turned ON, the user has the option to provide the dependencies or let CMake download and configure the dependencies which will show up as projects inside the build environment.
-The rules to download and configure external dependencies are most useful to Windows users as Linux distributions usually provide development libraries for most software packages.

 LICENSE
 -------

 The library is released under the terms of the permisive [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0) The Aeon Games logo is __NOT__ covered by the Apache license, it is a Trade Mark and may not be used for any purpose without permision.

 AUTHORS
 -------

 Rodrigo Hernandez (kwizatz at aeongames dot com).